El Alebrije

-El Alebrije (born July 12, 1972) is a Mexican Luchador enmascarado, or masked professional wrestler, currently working for Consejo Mundial de Lucha Libre (CMLL) under the ring name Kraneo.
-He best known for his work in Asistencia Asesoría y Administración, where he worked for 12 years as El Alebrije, along with his Mini-Estrella companion Cuije.
+El Alebrije (born July 12, 1972) is a Mexican professional wrestler best known for his time in Consejo Mundial de Lucha Libre (CMLL) under the ring name Kraneo.
+He is also known for his work in Asistencia Asesoría y Administración, where he worked for 12 years as El Alebrije, along with his Mini-Estrella companion Cuije.
 He has also played the role of Máscara Sagrada II after the Original Máscara Sagrada left AAA.
 El Alebrije's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.

 Professional wrestling career

 He made his debut under the ring name King Imperio, before switching to another character called Máscara de Oro ("Gold Mask").
 Later on, he changed his gimmick to Kraneo before going to Asistencia Asesoría y Administración (AAA).